marinadolokov/2025-WIA-Deep-Learning-/FSD Tasks/Students_Solutions/HalloLeute/README.md

 ### Parameters Setup

-The parameters are extracted from /configs folder
+The parameters are extracted from /configs folder.<br />
 The parameters description is in the file params.mb

 ### Environment Setup